nickyiliwang/mike-ross/README.md

 The user must be able to do the following:

-- Enter a query up to a maxiumum of 200 characters
+- Enter a query up to a maximum of 200 characters
   - Input field must dynamically grow and shrink

 - Switch between two types of search: `keyword` and `citation`